jsmnzhou/doc-quok-2025/README.md

 # DocQuok

 We’re tired of the soullessness of AI tools and agents.
 The cold, robotic voices.
 The sterile interfaces.
 The alerts that jolt rather than help.
-At work, especially in micro, small, and medium Australian businesses, tools should do more than function, they should delight.
+Where is all the whimsy gone?
+Our tools should do more than function, they should delight.
 Enter DocQuok: a charming, interactive desktop pet that takes the form of the cutest marsupial on Earth: the quokka.

 At its core, DocQuok is a powerful yet approachable system security companion.
 Seamlessly integrating with your existing antivirus and monitoring software, DocQuok becomes the frontline messenger, instantly relaying security alerts and reports to Admins in a friendly, non-intrusive way.
 No more toggling between dashboards or missing critical updates, DocQuok brings the important stuff to you, quietly and efficiently.